uselagoon/lagoon/docs/docker-images/elasticsearch.md

 ## Known issues

-On Linux based systems the start of the elasticsearch container may fail due to a low `vm.max_map_count` setting.
+On Linux-based systems the start of the elasticsearch container may fail due to a low `vm.max_map_count` setting.

 ```bash
 elasticsearch_1  | ERROR: [1] bootstrap checks failed